3.5 year old Health Assessment

 - family relationships and wellbeing

-- immunisations (noting that the ‘no job no play’ policy requires this for your CCS entitlements)
+- immunizations (noting that the ‘no jab no play’ policy requires this for your CCS entitlements)

-Your MCH nurse will also give you general advice about any questions regarding your child’s development.
+Your MCH nurse will also give you expert advice and potential referrals for any questions regarding your child’s development.

-The aim of the health assessment is to promote healthy outcomes for children and their families.
-The assessment will allow educators and families to identify and focus on developmental areas that your child may find challenging or identify that your child is exceeding their developmental norms.
-We may be able to use this to reach out to specialists or early intervention programs if needed.
-Furthermore, this helps educators develop an individual program, combined with your input and your child’s feedback, based on the needs of your child.
+The assessment will allow educators and families to identify and focus on developmental areas that your child may find challenging or identify that you child is exceeding their developmental norms.
+We may be able to use this to reach out to specialists or early intervention programs if needed and develop an individual program based on the needs of your child.
 We will provide you with our own assessment which you can take to support your consultation.

-The 3.5 year old health assessment appointment can be easily missed as it is not something that the MCH will book in for you.
+The 3.5-year-old health assessment appointment can be easily missed as it is not something that the MCH will book in for you.
 We will remind you to book it in, but if you miss your child’s health check it is recommended that you book in an appointment with your family GP or paediatrician.
-Family GP appointments are usually free and your family GP might already have an extensive knowledge of your child.
-On the other hand, Paediatricians are doctors who specialise in the health of children, including their physical, behaviour and mental health issues.

 Centrelink & CRN